 The process consists of two MBR streams that have been constructed through the modification of existing secondary clarifiers.
 This was achieved through a novel circular design in which the membrane tanks are located centrally with an oxidation ditch forming the outer annulus.

 The plant is currently processing 23 ML of effluent a day with a design dry weather flow of 29 ML per day.
 It also has a design peak wet weather flow of 145 ML per day, of which 75 ML flows through secondary treatment and the membrane system.

-The plant was completely rebuilt over an 18 month period making it one of the largest membrane bioreactor wastewater treatment plants of its type in the southern hemisphere.
+The plant was completely rebuilt over an 18 month period making it one of the largest membrane bioreactor wastewater treatment plants of its type in the southern hemisphere at the time.

 The plant has reduced the amount of nutrient discharge into the environment by around 140 tonnes per annum.
 The amount of nitrogen discharge has been reduced from 138 tonnes a year to 30 tonnes, and the amount of phosphorus has been reduced from 43 tonnes to just 8 tonnes per year.

 With better quality water being discharged into the environment, this has reduced the impact on the local marine life.
 With the Townsville population rapidly increasing, the council has to look at future plans to also reuse this treated water.
 Recycling the treated water for civic and commercial purposes are key areas where this water can be used.